GeoffClements/Vibe/README.md

 connect to a [Logitech Media Server][`lms`].

-If you're looking for a well-tested, proven player then this is *not* it, instead you need [squeezelite][`squeezelite`] which has a robust, well- maintained codebase and far more run-time and compile-time options than Vibe.
+If you're looking for a well-tested, proven player then this is *not* it, instead you need [squeezelite][`squeezelite`] which has a robust, well-maintained codebase and far more run-time and compile-time options than Vibe.

 However, if you'd like to give Vibe a go then please do, it should be considered as beta code and any real-world testing is welcome.

-Other than pulseaudio Vibe has zero run-time dependencies, all the stream demultiplexing and codec decoding is done natively thanks to [Symphonia][`symphonia`], (a big thank-you to the Symphonia devs for their amazing work!).
+Other than pulseaudio Vibe has zero run-time dependencies, all the stream demultiplexing and codec decoding is done natively thanks to [Symphonia][`symphonia`], a big "thank-you" to the Symphonia devs for their amazing work!.

 ## What Vibe can do
 - Play Flac, AAC, Apple lossless, Ogg/Vorbis, MP3 and PCM streams